nicoespeon/understandlegacycode.com/content/blog/key-points-of-working-effectively-with-legacy-code/index.md

 Think about all the ORM code, monitoring libs, utility packages that you use.
 Do you control them?
 Or do you depend on them?

-## Should you read that book, it still look old?
+## Should you read that book, it still looks old?

 **Of course, you should.**